intjelic/python-sfml/doc/sphinx/source/documentation/network.rst

       This method raises an exception if something bad happened.
-      If the TCP socket has been disconnected, it will raise sfml.SocketDisconnected.
+      If the TCP socket has been disconnected, it will raise sfml.network.SocketDisconnected.
-      If the socket is not ready to send/receive data yet, it will raise sfml.SocketNotReady.
+      If the socket is not ready to send/receive data yet, it will raise sfml.network.SocketNotReady.
-      If an unexpected error happened, it will raise sfml.SocketError.
+      If an unexpected error happened, it will raise sfml.network.SocketError.
-      You may want to catch any of them in one except statement, in this case, you'll use sfml.SocketException which is their base.
+      You may want to catch any of them in one except statement, in this case, you'll use sfml.network.SocketException which is their base.

       In blocking mode, this function may take a while, especially if the remote peer is not reachable.
 The last parameter allows you to stop trying to connect after a given timeout.
 If the socket was previously connected, it is first disconnected.

-      :param sfml.IpAddress remote_address: Address of the remote peer
+      :param sfml.network.IpAddress remote_address: Address of the remote peer
       :param integer remote_port: Port of the remote peer
-      :param sfml.Time timeout: Optional maximum time to wait
+      :param sfml.system.Time timeout: Optional maximum time to wait

    .. py:method:: disconnect()